As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 Even splits are when you keep a consistent pace throughout the entire race, a challenging feat.

-However, if you feel comfortable with your pace, this can be a possibility.
-Ideally, you want to stick to your specific pace to the point where your entire race is consistent.
+However, if you feel comfortable with your pace, this is an option.
+Ideally, you want to stick to your specific pace until your entire race is consistent.

 Months and months of pace training can help you get to this level, but it won’t happen without a lot of practice and a strong mind.